Marek Uram

-Marek Uram (born September 8, 1974) is a Slovak ice hockey player, currently playing for MHk 32 Liptovský Mikuláš.
+Marek Uram (born September 8, 1974) is a Slovak former ice hockey player.

 Uram started his hockey career in his hometown Liptovský Mikuláš, where he played for the local club HK 32.
 In the 1999/00 season he got traded to the Czech Extraliga, he ended up in the team HC Znojmo along fellow Slovak center Peter Pucher.
 During his career in Znojmo he was of the team's best scorers.
 In a disappointing 2005/06 season Uram got traded to HC Vítkovice.
 After the end of that season he signed a contract with HC Slovan Bratislava and won two Slovak Extraliga titles there.

 Uram represented Slovakia at the 2002 World Championships, where Slovakia won a gold medal.